mth/yeti/doc/reference.rst

 runtime (JVM) type is considered, the compile-time static type doesn't matter at all, and therefore can be any type, including native Yeti types.

-Since the type name is de facto part of the operator, it can be considered to be suffix operator similarly to the cast operators, and has the type *`a* → *boolean*.
+Since the type name is de-facto part of the operator, it can be considered to be suffix operator similarly to the cast operators, and has the type *`a* → *boolean*.